 Given their long running nature, LifeCourse cohorts also benefit from periodically reviewing and updating their data sharing processes.
 Similarly, standards and organisational policies continually evolve, and this will be reflected in ongoing updates to this resource.
-Share any feedback with us at lifecourse@mcri.edu.au.
+To assist with this continuous improvement, share any feedback with us at lifecourse@mcri.edu.au.